palantir/atlasdb/docs/source/miscellaneous/doc/adr/0011-retry-long-running-locks-via-blockingtimeoutexception.md

 server to experience large thread buildups when running with HTTP/2.
 This manifested in [issue #1680](https://github.com/palantir/atlasdb/issues/1680).
 The issue was eventually root caused to long-running lock requests in excess of the Jetty idle timeout; the server would close the relevant HTTP/2 stream, but *not* free up the resources consumed by the request.
-Eventually, these would overwhelm the TimeLock server, resulting in a fresh leadership election.
+Eventually, all server threads on the leader node would be busy handling lock requests that had timed out.
+The leader would thus not respond to pings, resulting in other nodes proposing leadership.
 This is problematic as leader elections cause all locks to be lost, and thus most inflight transactions will fail.
 A concrete trace is as follows:

 1. Client A acquires lock L